Taglat/ReactNative-Learn/README.md

 In this tutorial, learn how to use React Native components such as Image, Pressable, and Vector icons to build a screen.

 npx expo install @expo/vector-icons

+3. Use an image picker
+npx expo install expo-image-picker